The Nun of Monza: The trial

 When the Archbishop Federico Borromeo came to know about the scandal, he ordered a canonical trial of the nun.

 The trial of Sister Virginia started on November 27, 1607, and she was interrogated by Vicar Gerolamo Saracino.
 Marianna defended herself by claiming loss of free-will, asserting that diabolic forces had exercised on her an irresistible impulse.

 From November 19 until March 27, 1608, the interrogation of the priest Paolo Arrigone took place.
 On May 22, 1608, the interrogation restarted again and this time torture was used.
 On June 14 Sister Virginia was interrogated.
 She confirmed, under physical torment, the accusations against Arrigone.
-Even his doorman and his wife were exposed to torture to confirm the accusations against him.
-It must be noted that "exposed" means being shown the instruments of torture so it does not necessarily mean being tortured.
+Even his doorman and his wife were exposed to torture to confirm the accusations against him, although "exposed" means being shown the instruments of torture so it does not necessarily mean being tortured.

 In the verdict, on October 18, 1608, Sister Virginia was sentenced to be walled-in for 13 years in the Home of Santa Valeria.
-After surviving this period of incarceration, she lived there until her death in 1650.
+After surviving this period of incarceration, she was released in 1622.
+She lived at the monastery until her death in 1650.